Scotland travel update | New tours of the UK!

 • Day 2: Into the Highlands

-Arriving near Inverness, you can drive to the Battlefield of Culloden Moor, to see where the last battle on British soil occurred in 1746, marking "the beginning of the end for the Highlands."
-Nearby you can also visit Clava Cairns, a series of tombs and standing stones dating back roughly 4,000 years.
+Arriving in Inverness, you can drive to the Battlefield of Culloden Moor, to see where the last battle on British soil occurred in 1746, marking "the beginning of the end for the Highlands."
+You can also visit the nearby Clava Cairns, a series of tombs and standing stones dating back roughly 4,000 years.

 Spend the night in the Inverness area.